A Bump on Top of the Foot

 • The scar line is important, so where the skin is cut can be a problem.

 • The bone is shaved down.
 If you are under 20, reoccurrence can arise because young people can regenerate bone.
-This might happen more readily if there is greater movement after surgery as it can all start again or insufficient bone is removed.
+This might happen more readily if there is more significant movement after surgery as it can all start again or insufficient bone is removed.

 • Although bump surgery can be very effective, wounds can take time.
-You can expect the skin to heal from 10-21 days before it is relatively strong to get back into shoes.
-Sensations may vary after surgery, numbness or local sensitivity.
+The skin will heal from 10-21 days before it is relatively strong enough to get back into shoes.
+Sensations may vary after surgery, including numbness or local sensitivity.

 • The good news is that the surgery works and it is effective.

-• The bad news is that the joint may be less stable, and if you have existing degeneration in the joint movement made by making the joint freer may worsen matters.
-This means a second surgery to stiffen and fix the problem.
-This does not happen very often.
+• The bad news is that the joint may be less stable, and if you have existing degeneration in the joint, the movement made by making the joint freer may worsen matters.
+This means a second surgery to stiffen and fix the problem, which does not happen very often.

-Thanks for reading ‘Tarsal Boss’ written by David Tollafield
+Thanks for reading ‘Tarsal Boss’ written by David R. Tollafield